danpelota/danpelota.com/posts/geocoder-showdown-part-1.rst

       "importance":0.511}]

 At this point, all three geocoders are functional and loaded with 2015 range data.
-In `Part 2`_ we'll load and geocode some benchmark data.
+In Part 2 we'll load and geocode some benchmark data.

-.. _Part 2: link:/posts/geocoder-showdown-part-2